eshmanev/crossovertest_accesscontrolsystem_v2/readme.txt

    NOTE: Optionally you can update configuration files mentioned above with different credentials from the LDAP directory.

+2. Open the file AccessControl.Services.LDAP\app.config, navigate to the section <ldap ldapPath="...." /> and pick valid address of the LDAP directory server.
-2. Create a new database.
-The configuration file AccessControl.Services.AccessPoint\app.config should point a proper database.
+3. Create a new SQL Server database.
+4. Open the file AccessControl.Services.AccessPoint\app.config, navigate to the section <connectionStrings> and pick valid connection string.
-   By default, it contains the following connection string:
+   By default, there is the following connection string: "Data Source=.\SQLEXPRESS;Initial Catalog=AccessControlSystem;Integrated Security=True"
-   Data Source=.\SQLEXPRESS;Initial Catalog=AccessControlSystem;Integrated Security=True

    NOTE: The system automatically creates database schema at first run.